 Out of the blue, my wife suggested, “Let’s go to The Cities today.”

-I am always a bit leery when she proposes driving the 100 miles to the Twin Cities – because usually it involves shopping.
+I am always leery when she proposes driving the 100 miles to the Twin Cities – because it usually involves shopping.

 “Why?”
 I asked.